 The Champs Elysées

 The Champs Elysée is home to the flagship stores of many luxury brands as well as some lovely independent shops.
-It is best to visit early in the day as it can get very crowded indeed.
+It is best to visit early in the day as it can get very crowded.

 Visiting Paris – Recommended Restaurants